ddev/ddev/docs/content/users/usage/faq.md

 ### What operating systems will DDEV work with?

 DDEV works nearly anywhere Docker will run, including macOS, WSL2, Windows 10/11 Pro/Enterprise and Home, and every Linux variant we’ve ever tried.
 It also runs in many Linux-like environments, like ChromeOS (in Linux machine).
 DDEV works the same on each of these platforms since the important work is done inside identical Docker containers.
-This means that a team using diverse environments can share everything just fine.
+This means that a team using diverse environments can share everything without trouble.

 ### Does DDEV change or deploy my code?